hasanOzyavru/MyBooks/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+The starter repository is the starter code for _all_ Udacity students.
+Therefore, pull requests are not accepted.
+This repository is the project submitted.
+So feel free to use it to understand or improve.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).